Online Q&A Hours

 - Accelerated Second Degree BSN Program: a 12-month, full-time program for students holding a baccalaureate degree outside of nursing and have completed nursing prerequisite requirements.

 - Co-enrollment BSN Program (Non-veteran): allows students to complete a BSN degree online while concurrently enrolled in an Applied Associates of Science nursing degree (AAS Nursing) program at a partner community college.

 - Co-enrollment BSN Program (Veteran): allows military veterans to complete all Mason BSN nursing courses online while concurrently enrolled in their AAS nursing courses at a partner community college.

 To be admitted to the BSN program, students must complete a pre-nursing curriculum prior to admission and be admitted to junior standing.
 Traditional and accelerated program students will enter the program in the fall of their junior year and at that point are considered nursing majors.
-RNs and Co-enrollment applicants may enter in the fall or spring.
+Co-enrollment applicants may enter in the fall or spring.

 Application to the BSN program is a process involving two applications: the George Mason University Undergraduate Application and the BSN Departmental Application.
 (Currently enrolled Mason students need only apply using the BSN Departmental Application.)
 Acceptance to the nursing program is contingent upon admission to the university, but admission to the university does not guarantee admission to the nursing program.

 Application to the BSN program is a competitive admission process.
 Prospective applicants must meet all BSN eligibility guidelines at the time of application.
 Meeting the minimum guidelines does not guarantee admission into the nursing program; it only allows an application to be considered.
 Students who are interested in pursuing a major in nursing are encouraged to contact the nursing program for more information and to attend an Information Session prior to applying to the nursing major.